brunosouza-prog/Apex-Anti-Recoil/README.md

 - `debug`: Set to `1` to enable debug mode for troubleshooting, `0` to disable.
 - `error_level`: Set to `error` to save log error logs, `info` to save all the logs.
 - `UUID`: Your universally unique identifier.
+- `superglide`: If you want shift + c to trigger the superglide.

 ### [trigger settings]
 - `trigger_only`: Set to `1` if you want the script to only activate on trigger press, `0` for it to be always active.